-Very few VPN service providers utilize an open source IKEv2 implementation for great connection speeds and the security of community oversight.
+Very few VPN service providers utilize an open source IKEv2 implementation for great streaming connection speeds and the data security of community oversight.
 IPVanish VPN utilizes the most secure implementation in the world with the greatest community of encryption experts working on it.
 Along with full IPsec encryption, this IKEv2/IPsec combination has lately proven one of the favored protocols for high-speed internet connections through an encrypted VPN tunnel.

 Is Your VPN Service Slow?

-While slow speeds are an issue with many low-end and so-called free VPN providers, most top-tier VPN service companies invest heavily in global servers and protocol optimizations.
+While slow streaming speeds are an issue with many low-end and so-called free VPN providers, most top-tier VPN service companies invest heavily in global servers and protocol optimizations.
 Check our article on free VPNs if curious about the best free VPN service providers and how they pay to keep their servers running.
 Before transferring to another service provider for faster VPN connection speeds, we recommend switching protocols or hardware.

 How To Change VPN Protocol